 Using the College Library

 The Main Library, sometimes called the McMorran Library, is on the main College site.
-It holds books in all the subjects covered by the Cambridge Tripos although generally with an emphasis on the needs of Part I. It also contains a variety of types of study space as well as a large IT Resources Area and a Group Study Room.
+It holds books in all the subjects covered by the Cambridge Tripos although generally with an emphasis on the needs of Part I. It also contains a variety of types of study space as well as a large IT Resources Area.
 The Main Library is spread over two storeys, referred to as the Lower Library and Upper Library.
 It has a three-storey Extension on one side and the modern Duke Building on the other.
 The Duke Building also contains a purpose-built store for the Archive and the Special Collections.

 As a member of Girton College you are welcome to book to use any or all of these library facilities.
 However, anyone who is not a member of Girton needs to arrange their visit with the Librarian or, if using the Archive, the Archivist.

 Girton College Library aims to stock as much as possible of the recommended reading for Part I of your Tripos.
 We do hold books to support later years but as you become more specialised you will increasingly need to use other libraries.
 However if there is a book that you think we should have, you are very welcome to recommend it to us for purchase; we shall need to check with your Director of Studies first as budgets are limited.

 Please use the catalogue (described below) to check which items we have, where we have classified them and whether they are available for loan.
 If you have problems finding anything, please do not hesitate to ask.

 |Philosophy; Theology; Economics; Social sciences; History, Mathematics; Computer sciences; Physical sciences; Geography; Land economy; Archaeology; Anthropology; Engineering; Life Sciences; Art; Architecture; Music; Italian and Spanish languages and literatures; Linguistics; DVDs|